-- 1. Maintain a 2.5 grade point average in all course work. - 2.
-Give evidence of satisfactory professional growth. - 3.
-Show promising development in field experiences. - 4.
+- 1. Maintain a cumulative 2.75 grade point average in all course work. - 2.
+Secondary Education certification candidates must have a minimum - cumulative gpa of 2.5 in their major courses. - 3.
+Give evidence of satisfactory professional growth. - 4.
+Show promising development in field experiences. - 5.
 Demonstrate behavior that is ethically and morally responsible.

-At the end of the junior year, the teacher education staff will review each student's progress and advise him/her according to the findings.
+At the end of the junior year, the teacher education staff will review each student's progress and advise each according to the findings.
+A student found in violation of any of the above criteria will be placed on probation.
+Probationary procedures may be obtained from the Education Department.